 Electrolyzed Water Uses:

-Electrolyzed Water For Cleaning: How it Works
+Electrolyzed Water For Cleaning & Disinfecting: How it Works

 The scoop on using electrolyzed water for cleaning

-Electrolyzed water is a simple technology that’s been in the industrial space for 50+ years, used for applications including green cleaning & disinfecting, produce preservation, dental, wound healing, eye care and veterinary car products.
+Electrolyzed water is a simple technology that’s been in the industrial space for 50+ years, used for applications including green cleaning & disinfecting, produce preservation, dental, wound healing, eye care and veterinary care products.
 It uses electricity to change the chemical structure of salt, water & vinegar into a cleaner as effective as bleach, but with no toxic chemicals.
 It’s so gentle that no gloves or rinsing are needed.
-Crazy right?
+Really!
 It’s a technology that’s been used for years in the industrial space to create a potent cleaner, deodorizer and disinfectant.
 For example, hospitals in the United States and Japan use electrolyzed water for its efficacy & gentleness.

 Electrolyzed water for cleaning: how it’s made

-The sodium is positive and is thus attracted to the negative charge, where it also bonds with oxygen and hydrogen and is electrochemically converted to sodium hydroxide or NaOH.
+The sodium is positive and thus attracted to the negative charge, where it bonds with oxygen and hydrogen and is electrochemically converted to sodium hydroxide or NaOH.
 Sodium hydroxide is a common detergent used at different concentrations in products ranging from toothpaste to moisturizer to cleaning products.

 Why you can’t buy electrolyzed water in stores